wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/trunk/readme.txt

 Visit the plugin site at http://www.tipsandtricks-hq.com/?p=120 for screenshots.

 == Changelog ==

+= 3.4 =
+- Added an option to specify a custom button image for the payment button.
+You can use the "button_image" parameter in the shortcode to use a customized image for the buy button.

 = 3.3 =
 - Added an option in the shortcode to specify a payment subject.
 This can be handy if you have multiple payment widgets on your site.